• plumbing heating and air alliance member

 New content should only be created and published if a similar page does not exist.

-Your content efforts should maximize existing pages instead of cannibalizing them with hundreds or thousands of pages covering the same topic.
+Your content efforts should focus on maximizing existing pages rather than creating hundreds or thousands of pages that cover the same topic.

 You can check out my content marketing video below to better understand this process.